buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/custom.rst

    List of SWIG command line options

-To illustrate this, we'll use a directory containing the extdemo example from the earlier section:
+To illustrate this, we'll use a directory containing the extdemo example from the earlier section.

-    >>> ls(extdemo)
+Depending on which setuptools version you use, there may be different files or directories in there.
-    -  MANIFEST
+We will check that the most important ones are there:

-    -  MANIFEST.in
+    >>> "extdemo.c" in os.listdir(extdemo)
-    -  README
+    True
-    -  extdemo.c
+    >>> "setup.py" in os.listdir(extdemo)
-    -  setup.py
+    True

     >>> write('buildout.cfg',
     ... """